bnguyen14/MemoryLog/README.md

 A utility that helps the user keep track of a leitner-style spaced repitition studying system.
 The program allows a user to have reminders for when they need to review something up to a precision of days.
 The days between studying periods are user-set, and the program is not intelligent.
 Each time you complete a task and go to update it, it will ask you to set the new revision period (the number of days until you review it again.) - it's up to the user to learn what works best for them.

+Another program called SubjectTester is used to test the user on a "subject".
+The idea is to load an unlimited number of questions into a file, which the program will then ask the user for the answers to the ones that need to be reviewed.
+This is an update to the TestManager program described below, but rather than using small sets of questions, the granularity in increased so that the questions themselves are the things being tracked in the leitner system.

+The SubjectChecker program is used to check all available "subjects" to see if there are any questions that need to be answered on this particular day.

-Another program in this repository is TestManager, which can be used as a rudimentary replacement for flash cards.
+Another program in this repository is TestManager, which can be used as a rudimentary replacement for flash card sets.
 See the examples directory for information on how to make the files that it takes.

 # Compilation